deciob/why-amd/README.md

 These are global variables, with very generic names.

 Still not a big issue?
-Maybe, but as the application grows, chances of conflicts grow too... **and there is something more...**
+Maybe, but as an application grows, chances of conflicts grow too... **and there is something more...**

 This way of organizing code does not help to keep things tidy... and maintainable.
 Every single piece of functionality should have its right place inside an application.
-**roundToDecimals**, for example, could live in a reusable, generic utility number-functions module.
-This can obviously be done within the **Asset Pipeline** too, but it is not an enforced practice, so one, in the hurry of the moment, can end up writing messy code.
+**roundToDecimals**, for example, could live in a reusable and generic numbers module.
+This can be achieved within the **Asset Pipeline** too, but an AMD approach makes it more obvious.

-Tied to this dependency on the global namespace is the need to escape coffeScript's top-level function wrapper in this way:
+## 2

+In our code every coffeScript file is compiled with a top-level function wrapper, that protects the global namespace, but then, in order to escape this wrapper, modules start with something like:

 ```coffee
   window.Pica ||= {}